Why We Need to Ditch the Politics of Blame and Move Toward Sharing Responsibility for the Loss of Tyler Clementi

 Tyler Clementi’s death on 22 September 2010 was one of several highly publicized youth suicides that fall.
 In several cases, media coverage and political discourse connected these tragedies to cases of on and offline harassment saturated in homophobic sentiment.
-Research among students suggests that these hostilely charged environments are the norm rather than the exception.
+Research among students (visit custom research paper writing service) suggests that these hostilely charged environments are the norm rather than the exception.
 For lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth contemplating suicide, parents, peers, educators, faith leaders, and LGBTQ community advocates are key “first responders”—caring individuals on the scene, providing support—in the wake of this ubiquitous animus.
 Rallying to punish Dharun Ravi, the former Rutgers student standing trial for 15 criminal counts, including tampering with witnesses and evidence, invasion of privacy, and bias intimidation of Tyler Clementi, does not do justice to Clementi’s life nor does it move us one step closer to preventing another young person, like him, from turning to suicide.

 Yet, for the past 2 years, anti-bullying advocates have had their collective frustration and political clout harnessed to further criminalize bullying rather than bolster the roles and resources of invaluable LGBTQ youth “first responders” on the ground.
 States and school districts rushed to crack down on bullies, prompted, in some cases, by their own convictions but, surely in others, by a political desire to appease constituencies without having to take an explicit stand on anything (who could be for bullying, after all).
 As a result, a record number of anti-bullying policies are now on the books.
 However, we have no concrete evidence that such top-down policies prevent or counteract bullying, particularly harassment carried out through texting and online social networks.
 Worse yet, some research on violent harassment among youth suggests that framing the problem as “bullying” actually works against youth reporting violence or identifying themselves as targets of it (Marwick and boyd 2011).